 After applying wood glue, I was able to attach the two parts together by means of a screw.

 Once the epoxy glue had dried, these bolts could also be attached to the homemade router jig.

 To protect the wood, a washer was placed over the bolt.

 In the same way, the smaller bolts were installed to be able to clamp this part to the round wood.

 Now this homemade router jig was ready.

-When you made this homemade router jig yourself, to start using it you need to clamp the drill into the jig with the middle knobs and set the homemade router jig to the needed height with the outer knobs.
+When you made this homemade router jig yourself, to start using it, you need to clamp the drill into the jig with the middle knobs.
+After that, you can set the homemade router jig to the needed height using the outer knobs.

 Building a workshop can be tough and involves a lot of trial and error.